dzyfer/dzyfer/README.md

-## Hi there, I'm Dzyfer 👋
+## hi there, i'm gursh 👋

-- 🔭 I’m currently working on webdev
+don't be too infatuated with my github commit history. i love committing (everything at the end).